SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 #### Shards and replicas

-The default shards and replica configuration is specified with:
+A default shards and replica configuration is applied to with:

 - The `data` index has two primary shards and two replicas
 - The `lookup` index has one primary shard and no replica with the documentation noting that "... consider using an index with a single shard ... lookup terms filter will prefer to execute the get request on a local node if possible ..."